davidsusu/tree-printer/README.md

 - Package/class structure was reorganized
 - Method naming convention was changed (e. g. `getChildren()` &rarr; `children()`)
 - Most of the telescoping constructors was removed (use builders instead)
+- Decorator inheritance was simplified, `forceInherit` option was removed

 Also, the new major version contains many little changes, extensions and fixes.